joel-ou/APopups-Gallery/README.md

 # *It is still under test.
 Do not use it in production environment
-*Try not to use it on PC
+*Try not to use it on PC , It's for mobile

 the new version (1.0.2 beta) was updated on the npm